threefoldtech/0-flist/README.md

 ## libflist
 Library don't have special compilation mode.
-Default build produce a shared library and a static archive to static link `libflist` code.
+Default build produce a shared library and a static archive to link `libflist` code.
 The code produced contains debug and production version (customized by a flag on runtime to enable or not debug output).

-Please note this library is in a early stage and was a fully static binary in a first step.
-Strip is not complete right now.

 Development note:
 - `flist_xxx` functions are internal functions
 - `libflist_xxx` functions are public functions

+More information about how to use the library will be available soon.

 # zflist
 Command line utility which use `libflist` to list, create and query a flist file.